subhaze/hb-dokku/README.md

 ### 2. Running locally

-If you have harp installed globally `npm install -g harp` you can start up the harp server via `harp server public`.
-If you don't have harp setup you can run `npm install` to install it locally and then you can start up the app via `node_modules/.bin/harp server public`
+If you have harp installed globally `npm install -g harp` you can start up the harp server via `harp server`.
+If you don't have harp setup you can run `npm install` to install it locally and then you can start up the app via `node_modules/.bin/harp server`

 ### 3. Deploying your app